Dry Skin Face Serum next to eucalyptus

 Sweet Almond Oil (Prunus dulcis)

 Sweet almond oil is rich in vitamin E, proteins, minerals, and vitamins.
-This oil is easily absorbed and be used on all skin types for deep moisture.
+This oil is easily absorbed and can be used on all skin types for deep moisture.

 The following instructions are useful to put on your skin care label as well as your website product description: